skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They agree to this task and depart.
 A detachment of soldiers is sent along with the party, under their command.
-There are enough men to demonstarted that they come in the name of the Queen, but few enough that the Dwarves won't mistake the group for a halfhearted counterattack.
+There are enough men to demonstrated that they come in the name of the Queen, but few enough that the Dwarves won't mistake the group for a halfhearted counterattack.